 - developing novel and culturally sensitive methods to measure LGBTQ+ patient outcomes with the translational goals of improving short-term (e.g., patient satisfaction), intermediate-term (e.g., adherence/follow-up to treatment) and long-term (QOL and survival) LGBTQ+ patient outcomes

-- comparing diagnosis, treatment, and outcomes among LGBTQ+ cancer patients versus cisgender heterosexual cancer patients
+- comparing diagnosis, treatment, quality of life, psychosocial concerns, and cancer outcomes among LGBTQ+ cancer patients versus cisgender heterosexual cancer patients

 Transgender Care Professional

-Desirée Chachula, PhD, (she/her/hers), Enterprise Equity & Inclusion Manager at Moffitt, supports a variety of results-oriented diversity and inclusion efforts at the center.
+Desirée Chachula, PhD, (she/her/hers), Director of Diversity, Equity & Inclusion, supports a variety of results-oriented diversity and inclusion efforts at the center.
 Chachula provides leadership and subject matter expertise on workforce diversity and inclusion, cultural and linguistic competency, health disparities, team member engagement, training and education, and strategies that create a welcoming and inclusive workplace climate and a compassionate and culturally competent healthcare facility.

-In August 2017, Chachula became a certified Transgender Care Professional from the International Transgender Certification Association.
-This credential equips her as Moffitt’s dedicated advocate for transgender patients.
-In this role, Chachula provides workforce training and education on transgender patients and sexual and gender minority team member inclusion.
+Dr. Chachula has received specialty training and credential to equip her as a dedicated advocate for patients of various gender identities.
+Dr. Chachula provides workforce training on sexual and gender minority team member inclusion and patient care.
 Further, she advises gender identity and gender expression policy and process development.

-Sean Powell, MSW, LCSW, CCM, OSW-C, is Director of Social Work and Patient Support Services for Moffitt Cancer Center.
+Sean Powell, MSW, LCSW, CCM, OSW-C, is the Senior Director, Care Management, for Moffitt Cancer Center.
 Since coming to Moffitt, he has provided training to patient-facing clinicians on the barriers faced by LGBTQ patients with a cancer diagnosis in the health care system.
 He serves on the Cultural and Linguistic Competency Committee which ensures equal access for LGBTQ patients at Moffitt, and is an active contributor to UNITY@Moffitt, Moffitt’s Team Member Engagement Network group for LGBTQ employees.

-Sean is responsible for administrative and clinical oversight of the Social Work and Chaplaincy Care departments, Tobacco Cessation, Arts in Medicine, and lodging.
-Sean’s clinical interests include end of life care, issues faced by LGBTQ individuals after a cancer diagnosis, and issues facing long-term cancer survivors.
+Sean is responsible for administrative and clinical oversight of the Case Management, Social Work and Chaplaincy Care departments, Tobacco Cessation, Arts in Medicine, and lodging.
+Sean’s clinical interests include end-of-life care, issues faced by LGBTQ individuals after a cancer diagnosis, and issues facing long-term cancer survivors.

 Sean earned a Bachelor of Science degree in psychology and a Master of Social Work degree from Radford University.
 He possesses board certifications in oncology social work and clinical case management from the Association of Oncology Social Work and the Commission for Case Management Certification, respectively.